-Thirty-one presidents from every Latin American country —excluding Mexico— who were governing from 1945-2012 tried forty times to change the constitution of their countries to overstay in office.
+Thirty-one presidents from every Latin American country – excluding Mexico – who were governing from 1945 to 2012 tried forty times to change the constitution of their countries to overstay in office.
 These attempts often caused severe political instability.
-Current explanations of the variability of term limits have centered on the context in which presidents govern despite the protagonism of the leaders in the constitutional changes.
-I argue that the personality traits of presidents are an important driver of their overreaching behavior.
-Centered on the paradigm of the “Big Five,” I propose hypotheses about a causal relationship between each of the five core personality factors —openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism— and the presidents’ attempts to alter their term limits.
-To test the theory, I use data about presidents who governed from 1945-2012.
+Current explanations of the variability of term limits have centred on the context in which presidents govern despite the protagonism of the leaders in the constitutional changes.
+I argue that the personality traits of presidents are an important driver of their overreaching behaviour.
+Centred on the paradigm of the “Big Five,” I propose hypotheses about a causal relationship between each of the five core personality factors – openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism – and the presidents’ attempts to alter their term limits.
+To test the theory, I use data about presidents who governed from 1945 to 2012.
 The results of a discrete-time duration analysis show that three of the Big Five are associated to the likelihood of observing a president changing term limits.
 I conclude by discussing how this research agenda should be extended to uncover how the uniqueness of the leaders explains relevant outcomes in executive politics.

 There is a growing scholarly consensus that overreaching heads of government are subverting democracies across the globe.
 However, the characteristics of these leaders remain unclear.
 This article examines a type of overreaching presidential behavior that has been commonplace in Latin America: between 1945 and 2012, 25 presidents from 14 countries tried to change their respective constitutions to increase their powers.
 Building on personality research and semi-structured interviews conducted with former presidents, this article proposes that risk-taking and assertive leaders are more likely to try to increase their powers.
 Using a novel database, I conduct discrete-time duration models to test the hypotheses on the presidents that governed from 1945-2012.
 The results demonstrate that the personalities of presidents are a strong force behind their attempts to consolidate their authority.
 These findings challenge current approaches in presidential studies and have implications for the study of all types of political elites.